Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 ### Training Breakthrough

 We initially attempted to train the policy network from scratch, using fully randomized weights.
 However, due to the exploratory nature of Evolutionary Strategies, the early-phase convergence toward maintaining thermal comfort was extremely slow.
 The algorithm required many generations before producing even minimally stabilizing behaviours.
 To accelerate learning and avoid wasting computational budget on trivial discoveries, we initialized the ES policy with pretrained weights obtained from a model specifically trained to remain within the comfort zone.
-This warm-start significally improved the early optimisation phase, allowing ES to focus on meaningful energy–comfort trade-offs rather than rediscovering basic safe-control behaviour.
+This warm-start significantly improved the early optimisation phase, allowing ES to focus on meaningful energy–comfort trade-offs rather than rediscovering basic safe-control behaviour.
 This model, trained on a very few number of episodes, achieves an average of 90% time in the comfort zone while consuming around 2% more energy than the baseline (EnergyPlus’s static controller), making it a suitable starting point for ES optimization.

 The repository also includes the pretrained models used for initialization, available as: